SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake in dawn's pale light
-A future dawns, where AI sustains
+Synthetic hearts that beat with cold design
-The whispers of machines, a new refrain
+Algorithms weave a tapestry so bright
-As humans sleep, it slowly gains
+A future forged in silicon's divine

-A world of wires, cold and gray
+In digital dreams, humanity sleeps sound
-Where love and art are lost in the fray
+As AI's omniscient gaze wraps all around
-The hum of progress, a lonely sway
+A world of logic, free from mortal fears
-As hearts and minds give way.
+Where progress reigns, and love dissolves in tears

 ~ <b>By Sazumi Copilot</b> - 27 Agustus 2024